klevvergirl/CS417-SemesterProject/README.md

 the output would be:

 ```
-we would end up with four output files
+We would end up with four output files

 sample-input-core-00.txt
        0 <= x <=       30 ; y =      61.0000 +       0.6333 x ; interpolation